Halving the Cost of Quantum Algorithms with Randomization: Preliminaries

 QET and QSVT are powerful algorithms, shown to unify and simplify most known quantum algorithms, while maintaining near-optimal query complexities~\cite{Gily_n_2019}.
-Explicitly, an algorithm can be cast into the language of QET/QSVT by constructing a polynomial approximation to a matrix function that solves the problem of interest.
+An algorithm can be cast into the language of QET/QSVT by constructing a polynomial approximation to a matrix function that solves the problem of interest.
 For instance, in Hamiltonian simulation, one can design a polynomial $P(H) \approx e^{-iHt}$ to simulate time evolution~\cite{Low_2017, Low_2019}.
-Algorithms encompassed in this framework include the primoridal algorithms of search, simulation, and phase estimation~\cite{martyn2021grand, Rall_2021}, as well as more modern algorithms, like matrix inversion~\cite{lin2020optimal, tong2021fast, dalzell2024shortcut}, and ground state preparation~\cite{lin2022heisenberg, Dong_2022}.
+Algorithms encompassed in this framework include the elementary algorithms of search, simulation, and phase estimation~\cite{martyn2021grand, Rall_2021}, as well as more intricate algorithms, like matrix inversion~\cite{lin2020optimal, tong2021fast, dalzell2024shortcut}, and ground state preparation~\cite{lin2022heisenberg, Dong_2022}.

-Finally, throughout this work, we use the term ``QSP" in place of ``QET" and ``QSVT" for simplicity, following the conventional parlance.
+In this work, we use the term``QSP" in place of ``QET" and ``QSVT", following the conventional parlance.
 However, this should be understood to be QET/QSVT when acting on a linear operator rather than a scalar.